Staff & Faculty Training - Safety

 Staff and Faculty Training

 Enterprise Safety Applications Management System (ESAMS) is to be utilized by all NPS Staff and Faculty to train, maintain NAVOSH program records, and maintain a safety culture that pervades all aspects of mission accomplishment.
-ALL NPS Staff and Faculty are required to recieve the following Safety Trainings:
+ALL NPS Staff and Faculty are required to receive the following Safety Trainings:

 1. NAVOSH Orientation (ESAMS Course #1356)